mozilla/mig/doc/configuration.rst

 Proxy support
 ~~~~~~~~~~~~~

 The agent supports connecting to the relay via a CONNECT proxy.
-It will attempt
-a direct connection first, and if this fails, will look for the environment
+If proxies are
-variable `HTTP_PROXY` to use as a proxy.
+configured, it will attempt to use them before attemping a direct connection.
+The
+agent will also attempt to use any proxy noted in the environment via the
+`HTTP_PROXY` environment variable.
 A list of proxies can be manually
 added to the configuration of the agent in the `PROXIES` parameters.
-These
-proxies will be used if the two previous connections fail.
+Proxies can
+also be specified in the agent configuration file, and will override any built-in
+configuration.

 An agent using a proxy will reference the name of the proxy in the environment
 fields of the heartbeat sent to the scheduler.